Associate of General Studies Degree

 General Education Requirements

-Students must earn a minimum of 16 credits of General Education taken from the list of approved courses on pages 46-47.
+Students must earn a minimum of 16 credits of General Education taken from the list of approved courses.
 These credits must come from courses taken in the following categories:

 - Arts & Letters

 - Science, Mathematics, and Computer Science